 5 Steve 29 HOD 44.55 14000

-Transpose pandas DataFrame in Python
+Transpose DataFrame

-Python DataFrame has inbuilt functionality to transpose a Matrix.
+The DataFrame has inbuilt functionality to transpose a Matrix.
 For this, you have to use df.T

 ---Transposed ---

-Python DataFrame groupby
+Python pandas DataFrame groupby

-The second statement, data.groupby([‘Profession’, ‘Age’]).sum() groups Data frame by Profession and Age columns and calculate the sum of Sales, and Salary.
+The second statement data.groupby([‘Profession’, ‘Age’]).sum() groups Data frame by Profession and Age columns and calculate the sum of Sales and Salary.
 Remember, any string columns (unable to aggregate) will be concatenated or combined.

 --- groupby Profession---